buildpacks/rfcs/text/0000-project-descriptor.md

 version = "<string>"
 ```

+## `[project.licenses]`

+* `type` - This uses the [SPDX 2.1 license expression](https://spdx.org/spdx-specification-21-web-version).
+This matches the identifier and must be included in the [SPDX Lincenes List](https://spdx.org/licenses/).
+As of this writing, it's on version 3.7.
+* `uri` - If this project is using a nonstandard license, then this key may be specified in lieu of `type` to point to the license.

 ## `[build.include]` and `[build.exclude]`

 A list of files to include in the build (while excluding everything else):